Khabibulla Nizamov

 Khabibulla Nizamov (uzb.
 Xabibulla Nizamov Xamidullayevich born 1 September 1978) is an Uzbek professional bodybuilder, mas wrestling athlete and actor.
 He is the President of Bodybuilding and Fitness Federation of Tashkent, honoured worker of UzFBF and a multiple medallist in national and international bodybuilding competitions.

 Biography

 Khabibulla Nizamov was born in Tashkent and he started his sports career in Karate.
 In 2006, he started his bodybuilding career and he began participating at bodybuilding tournaments when he was 26 years old.
-His first international competition was World Amateur Championships – IFBB that was held in Qatar, Doha.
+His first international competition was World Amateur Championships – IFBB that was held in Doha, Qatar.
 He graduated from Tashkent State University of Economics.
 He is married and he has 4 children; 3 daughters and 1 son.